 Oura provides a daily “readiness score”.
 This score takes into account your quality of sleep, activity, and other metrics.
 It’s one of the only tracking devices and apps to provide a score that gives you an analysis of what’s increasing or decreasing your score.
 The biggest appeal for me is this score.
 I can see if I am taking care of myself or if I need to work harder to stay healthy and get more rest.
 The limited activity tracking still means if you’re working out, you’d need to pair with something like a Fitbit or an Apple Watch.

 The only big gripe I had with Oura has been the purchase process.
 The ring sizing kit comes via ground shipping.
 Then the actual Ring ships from Norway via DHL.
-Since its international shipping, there is no tracking code and took about eight days to get to my door once ordering.
+Since its international shipping, there is no tracking code, and took about eight days to get to my door once ordered.
 The whole process took about 16 days, from paying to getting the actual device.

 - Easy to Use App & Readiness Score